openwfm/WRF-SFIRE/docs/build.md

 ### Edit the docs

 Chapters are Markdown files in directory `docs`.
-Please stay close to the style of the files already there.
 The navigation bar on the left (or a pancake when viewing the site on a small screen) is created from the `nav:` section at the bottom of file `mkdocs.yml`.
-When you add a new Markdown file, add also a corresponding line there.
+When you add a new Markdown file, you need to add also a corresponding line there.

 ### Graphics

-You can link to graphics staged elsewhere.
-If you *must* have graphics files, you can put *small* graphics files only in `docs/resources` and link to them locally.
-Reduce the resolution of images and do not commit any high-resolution large files.
+Please reduce the resolution of images and do not commit any large files.
-Binary files like images  bloat the repository  size forever, even of they are replaced or deleted in later commits.
+Large binary files like images bloat the repository size forever, even of they are replaced or deleted in later commits.

 ### Submit your changes

 Merge the branch you started from into your branch and resolve any conflicts.
 Then test the result.
 Merge again in case anything changed in the meantime.
-If nothing changed, you can make a Github pull request to merge your changes in.
+If nothing changed, you can make a pull request on Github.

 ## Resources

 https://www.markdownguide.org

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)